-Over the last 6 years, and with significant financial support from Lewis Group, we have upgraded 58 Educare centres – with a total investment of R18 million.
+Over the past few years, and with significant financial support from Lewis Group, we have upgraded 58 Educare centres – with a total investment of R18 million.

 The INJONGO project is currently the largest of its kind in South Africa.